 The sensitivity score reflects the extent to which a project would be adversely affected by exposure to a climate hazard.
-Exposure is rated on a scale of 1 to 5, with a score of 5 representing the greatest exposure.
+Exposure is rated on a scale of 1 to 5, with a score of 5 representing the greatest

-The adaptive capacity of a project refers to its ability to manage and reduce vulnerabilities from projected climate hazards.
+The seriastivity score feeces are extent to which a project would be adversely alrected by exposure to a climate hazards.
+Exposure is a lead of a scale of 1 to 5, with a score of 5 representing the greatest adultive capacity of a project refers to its ability to manage and reduce vulnerabilities from projected climate hazards.
 Adaptive capacity is rated on a scale of 1 to 5, with a score of 5 representing the greatest ability to adapt.